-PUEBLO, Colo.—The Widowhood Effect performed a near three hour set at J Michael’s Union Avenue Pub.
-The majority of their sets were originals, less than a handful of covers and a few instrumentals.
+PUEBLO, Colo.—The Widowhood Effect performed a near three hour set at J Michael’s Union Avenue Pub, on July 11.
+The majority of their sets were originals, a handful of covers and a few instrumentals.

 Brandon Benoit plays the foot tambourine, bass, guitar and kickdrum, James Curtis plays the guitar, bass and provide vocals and Russell Basques plays the banjo, guitar and bass for The Widowhood Effect.